appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/browse-and-display-documents.md

 // If the image is in base64 format, you can handle it by checking if the imageUrl starts with the prefix `data:image/`.
 ```

-The above function displays an Image or a Document Viewer based on the file type of a selected row, showing the Image if it's a PNG or JPG file, and displaying the document otherwise.
-Execute the provided function during the **onRowselected** event.
+The above function displays an Image or a Document Viewer based on the file type of a selected row, showing the Image if it's a PNG or JPG file, and displaying the Document Viewer otherwise.
+Set the **onRowselected** event to execute the provided function.

 </dd>